 Summit Pathways Day

-The second of a two-part public forum, the Victoria Summit Pathways Day follows on from August’s Vision Day to set the pathways towards achieving a shared, bold, compelling and aspirational vision for our state.
+The second of a two-part public forum, the Victoria Summit Pathways Day followed on from August’s Vision Day to set the pathways towards achieving a shared, bold, compelling and aspirational vision for our state.

 The Hon.
 Jeffrey Kennett AC was an Officer in the Royal Australian Regiment, serving at home and overseas.